So What Can One Person Do?

 *Turn your computer off overnight and put it into a power save mode.
 A standard monitor left on overnight uses enough energy to print 5,300 copies.
 (Pounds of CO2 Savings Per Year = 950)

-*Do not leave tv, dvd etc on standby, turn it all off.
+*Do not leave computer, tv, dvd etc on standby, turn it all OFF at the mains.

 *Drive 15 miles less each week